softball-d2 flag

 2024 NCAA softball bracket: Women's College World Series scores, schedule

-The 2024 DI softball championship runs through the Women's College World Series, which concludes June 6/7.
+The 2024 DI softball championship continued through the Women's College World Series, which concluded June 6.
 Here is the full tournament schedule, along with scores, stats and the bracket.

 READ MORE